SimonaAda/SkincareList/README.md

-A skincare product management application that lets you create product lists, sort items based on their use, and actively monitor their expiration dates and delete items.
+A skincare product management application that lets you create list of products, sort items based on their use, ctively monitor their expiration dates and delete expired items.